tueimage/essential-skills/python-essentials.md

 ###### Exercises

-* Write a function called `root()` that will compute the square root of the first argument `k` and has an optional argument `order` that specifies the order of the root.
-If the order is odd the function should print message if the number is negative.
+* Write a function called `root()` that will compute the square root of the first argument `k`.
+It should have an optional argument `order` that specifies the order of the root.
+In the that the order is odd, and `k` is negative, the root does not exist, and the function should print an error message.

     <details><summary>Answer</summary><p>